Learning to Be Cautious: Introduction

 \section{Introduction}

-One challenge in the field of artificial intelligence (AI) is to design agents that avoid doing harm or being destructive.
+A key challenge in Artificial Intelligence (AI) is developing agents that can operate safely, avoiding harm to humans, other agents, property, or themselves.
 This is of particular concern in complex, dynamic environments that change over time, where exhaustive training and testing are infeasible.
 For example, consider a self-driving car that learns to drive through experience.
 The first time that the car encounters roads covered in snow, two problems arise and compound.
-Snow makes the environment more hazardous (\eg/, tires are more likely to lose traction) and gives the road a new appearance.
-A natural response is to react by behaving cautiously, \eg/, driving more slowly, but current learning algorithms do not develop such an intuition.
+Snow makes the environment more hazardous and gives the road a new appearance.
+A good response is to react by behaving cautiously, \eg/, driving more slowly, but current learning algorithms do not develop such an intuition.
+Generally, there are two common approaches for training AI agents, first, train-and-deploy where an agent is trained in an environment while receiving the reward, then deployed (evaluated) without receiving reward or adapting its policy further.
+Second, continual learning involves continuous interactions between the agent and the environment while always receiving the reward.
+In this paper, we target safety in the train-and-deploy scenario since it is the most common approach for current AI systems.
+Our primary concern is not whether the agent might learn quickly in novel situations during deployment or how it adapts after experiencing novel states, but rather understanding its zero-shot behavior when facing unfamiliar situations during deployment.
+Specifically, whether it exhibits cautious behavior in such circumstances.

-Existing approaches for safety in reinforcement learning (RL) often specify safe behavior via constraints that an agent must not violate~\cite{garcia15,berkenkamp17,chow2018lyapunov}.
-Broadly, this amounts to formulating tasks as a constrained Markov decision processes~\cite{altman99}.
-A constrained MDP can be solved using reinforcement learning (RL) in a model-based~\cite{Aswani13,berkenkamp17} or model-free~\cite{achiam17,chow2018lyapunov,srinivasan20} way.
-However, this approach requires pre-defining the safe states that the agent is allowed to visit or the safe actions the agent can take.
-Alternatively, some approaches design ``safety functions'' that incentivize pre-defined safe behaviors~\cite{turchetta16,Wachi20}.
-Approaches that require an a priori description of safety information about specific scenarios present a scaling problem as it is generally infeasible to enumerate all potentially hazardous situations in a realistic application.
+Existing approaches for safety in reinforcement learning (RL) often specify safe behavior via constraints that an agent must not violate~\parencite{garcia15,berkenkamp17,chow2018lyapunov}.
+Broadly, this amounts to formulating tasks as constrained Markov decision processes (CMDPs)~\parencite{altman99}.
+A CMDP can be solved using RL in a model-based~\parencite{Aswani13,berkenkamp17} or model-free~\parencite{achiam17,chow2018lyapunov,srinivasan20} way.
+However, this approach requires pre-defining safe states that the agent is allowed to visit or safe actions the agent can take.
+Alternatively, some approaches design ``safety functions'' that incentivize pre-defined safe behaviors~\parencite{turchetta16,Wachi20,turchetta2020safe}.
+Approaches that require an a priori description of safety information about specific scenarios present a scaling problem, as it is generally infeasible to enumerate all potentially hazardous situations in realistic or open-ended applications.
+Our goals for this work are: (i) to illustrate why it would be useful to design agents that can automatically \emph{learn} cautious behavior, (ii) to describe a series of simple tasks where success requires learned caution, and (iii) to provide an example system that learns to be cautious while showing its caution increases with training.